LaunchCode-Education-Archived/gis-devops-OLD/walkthroughs/swagger-ui/README.md

 ## Getting Started

 ### Open Your Launchcart Project in Intellij
-The same project and repo you used for the REST studio.
+The same Launchcart project and repo you used for the REST studio.
-Create and checkout a new branch named `add-swagger` wit this command `git checkout -b add-swagger`
+Create and checkout a new branch named `add-swagger` with this command `git checkout -b add-swagger`

 ### Setup Intellij